ravipatel147/remote-auth/README.md

 ```
 ### Important
-if you use above middleware then you get authenticate user into request class instance like as below
+If you use above middleware then you get authenticate user into request class instance like as below

 ```
  public function get_detail(Request $request){